zkurtz/honor-code/software/python/repos/facelift.md

 3. **Clarify your team's coding standards**, including things like style guides, testing requirements, and documentation expectations:
     - If no standards have been adopted yet, don't get distracted with trying to create a perfect set of standards or pre-emptively win a lot of buy-in from the team.
 However, take a moment to share basic guidelines.
     - If strong standards are already in place, review them carefully to understand how the remainder of this guide may need to be adapted to fit within them.

-### Apply Best-Available Tooling

-Tooling recommendations -- and the order in which to apply them -- are the main focus of this guide: See the dedicated Tooling Recommendations section.

 ### Burn Down Tech Debt in the Code Base